iondrive/config/README.md

 ### Definition file

-When `require('iondrive/config')` is invoked it loads a config definition file `config.js` in the current working directory or a file specified by the environment variable `NODE_CONFIG_PATH`.
+When `require('config')` is invoked it loads a config definition file `config.js` in the current working directory or a file specified by the environment variable `NODE_CONFIG_PATH`.
 The config definition file should export a map of variable names to types (we use `.js` over `.json` to allow commenting and dynamic configurations).

 An example config definition file: